 That’s great news…but your claim doesn’t last forever.
 And in most states, you can’t “extend” it.
 To continue with the enforcement of your lien claim, you must file a lawsuit to foreclose the claim.
 This is required within a certain amount of time, and if your period expires by just one day…your lien claim can disappear entirely.

-- Set Your Mechanic Lien Amount With Care: The Perils of Small Mistakes and Exaggeration (zlien.com/blog)
+- Set Your Mechanic Lien Amount With Care: The Perils of Small Mistakes and Exaggeration (zlien.com/articles)

 - Promises To Pay Mean Squat To Your Lien Deadlines (constructionlawmonitor.com)

-- Preserving and Executing Lien Rights Leads to Prompt Payment (zlien.com/blog)
+- Preserving and Executing Lien Rights Leads to Prompt Payment (zlien.com/articles)

 - I Didn’t File My Lien On Time…Now What? (constructionlawmonitor.com)